Seeta Aur Geeta: Plot

-One day, Seeta decides life is not worth living and runs away to commit suicide.
-She is saved but is mistaken for her identical twin Geeta and is taken to Geeta's home.
-Meanwhile, Seeta's aunt and uncle are frantically searching for her and find Geeta.
-They attempt to force Geeta to go with them but, using some of her clever tricks, she escapes them and the police who have been searching for her.
-She then meets Ravi (Sanjeev Kumar) and, though he also mistakes her for Seeta, she goes home with him.
-Ravi is surprised by this "Seeta" and the Seeta he had met previously.
-Geeta realizes the cruelty that Seeta has been living under and vows to teach her aunt a lesson.
+One day, Seeta decides that life is not worthy and runs away from home to commit suicide.
+She is rescued but misunderstood to be Geeta and taken to Geeta's home by Raka.
+Meanwhile, Badrinath and Kaushalya are frantically searching for Seeta and find Geeta.
+The two misunderstand her to be Seeta and attempt to force her to come with them, but using some of her clever tricks, Geeta escapes from them and the police who have been searching for her.
+She then meets Ravi (Sanjeev Kumar), Seeta's prospective groom, who believes her to be Seeta as well and takes her to his home.
+Ravi is surprised by this "Seeta" and the Seeta he had met previously and falls in love with Geeta.